-Bit D7 of Clock Register 04h contains the t{REC} Bit (TR). t{REC} refers to the automatic continuation of the deselect time after V{CC} reaches V{PFD} .
-This allows for a voltage setting time before WRITEs may again be performed to the device after a powerdown condition.
-The t{REC} Bit will allow the user to set the length of this deselect time as defined by Table 13, page 23.
+Bit D7 of clock register 04h contains the t{rec} bit (TR). t{rec} refers to the automatic continuation of the deselect time after V{CC} reaches V{PFD} .
+This allows for a voltage setting time before WRITEs may again be performed to the device after a power-down condition.
+The t{rec} bit will allow the user to set the length of this deselect time as defined by Table 7 on page 26.